EtherSystem/MajorMiseries/README.md

 **PLEASE READ THIS README PLEASE READ THIS README PLEASE READ THIS README PLEASE READ THIS README**

-Major Miseries is a mod for The Long Dark that adds severe, long-term afflictions, escalating survival pressure, and consequences that can follow a survivor for days, weeks, or even an entire save.
+Major Miseries is a mod for The Long Dark that adds severe, long-term afflictions, escalating survival pressure, and consequences that can follow you for days, weeks, months or even an entire save.

-They are fractures, sicknesses, infections, respiratory damage, psychological discomfort, severe sprains, corpse-related illness, and the slow collapse of safety over time.

 *Survival should leave marks.
 Time is only an issue if you are not prepared, but are you prepared enough...?*